 Finally we visited Rameses IX’s final resting place.
 Impressive again but it’s at times like this you really do need a guide that knows the intricate history of each pharaoh because the vast number of tombs and the amount of history is astounding and difficult to take in.

 Probably the most interesting part for us was when we went into the entrance to Tutankhamens tomb and there was a line of information boards with history, time lines, and photos of the discovery of the tomb.
 Fascinating.
 It all makes you realise how little you know about Egyptian history though, it’s vast.

-After a couple of hours we left the valley for a short drive round to the edge of the Valley of the Queens where we were visiting the Hatshepsut Temple.
+After a couple of hours, which was nowhere near long enough, we left the valley for a short drive round to the edge of the Valley of the Queens where we were visiting the Hatshepsut Temple.
 Now the pharaoh Hatshepsut was the second female pharaoh of Egypt and according to Nabil spent part of her reign pretending to be male.
 Not sure about that as he also told us that she sent and expedition to Somalia and was the first to bring chickens back into Egypt.
 Could be true, could not be.

 Our final stop was the huge Habu Temple on the way back to the banks of the River Nile.

 The Mortuary Temple of Rameses III at Medinet Habu

 The temperature was seriously high by now and many of our party were visibly wilting with this fourth temple stop being a ‘Temple Too Far‘ for many.
 It is possible to get historied-out I think and a few of our fellow travellers were thinking of cold drinks and dinner at this stage.
 Not us of course, we loved it ……….

 Once again the quality of the preserved hieroglyphics astounded us.
 With so much flooding over the centuries and so much looting it’s amazing any of these places are still standing.